 I Am Being Investigated.
 What Should I Do?

-We will first start by telling you what not to – Do not speak to law enforcement without counsel.
+We will first start by telling you what not to – do not speak to law enforcement without counsel.
 Remember, anything you say can and will be used against you in a court of law.
-If you know or feel that you are being investigated for possibly committing a crime, then speaking law enforcement without speaking to us first could mean the difference between being arrested or not.
+If you know or feel that you are being investigated for possibly committing a crime, then speaking law enforcement without speaking to us first at The Law Offices Of Richard Wingerden could mean the difference between being arrested or not.